top of page

 13. Superman and Superwoman are characters from a comic book series.
 Not everyone who wears a cape or their undies on top of their pants can fly.
 I can stop a speeding bullet, once.
 Idolizing oneself or others has a comic strip ending.

-14. Shaking hands is not binding, not even a contract is binding.
+14. Shaking hands is not binding.
+Not even a contract is binding.
 Things can always go south.
 Character persists despite the passage of time.

 15. The future is formed now.
 What you do now determines your future.